twist84/Halo-3-HUD-for-Halo-Online/README.md

-IMPORTANT: Please backup your Halo folder, as this Pre-Release has been know to cause a few tag corruptions.
+IMPORTANT: Please backup your Halo folder, this mod is still in development and has been know to cause a few tag corruptions.
 Usually they're fixed pretty quickly but a backup always comes in handy.

 # Halo-3-HUD-for-Halo-Online
 A remake of the Halo 3 HUD (and a few other things) for Halo Online.
-Installer coming soon.

 To Install:
 1. Extract the zip to your maps folder.